stevross-git/MLEnhancedRouter/replit.md

-✓ Added agent configuration interface for model selection and management ✓ Implemented manual agent selection with automatic fallback for optimal collaboration ✓ Created comprehensive agent management with model switching and configuration tracking
+✓ Added agent configuration interface for model selection and management ✓ Implemented manual agent selection with automatic fallback for optimal collaboration ✓ Created comprehensive agent management with model switching and configuration tracking ✓ Updated comprehensive README.md with full system documentation and usage guide ✓ Enhanced Swagger/OpenAPI documentation with all collaborative AI endpoints ✓ Added schema definitions for collaborative results, sessions, and agent configurations ✓ Documented all new API endpoints with examples and parameter descriptions

 ## System Architecture